jlmc/effective-java-3-notes/Readme.md

 - We should use the functional Interfaces provided by the JDK instead of creating our own functional interfaces, because JDK in most cases already provides us good match.
 If we create new FunctionalInterfaces the other developers will have to undertands them as well, so, extra work.

+- Java has 43 standard functions (functional functions), it should be enough to find a good math that meets our needs.

-- As mais usadas e mais conhecidas functional interfaces da JDK são:
+- The most commonly used and best known functional interfaces of JDK are:

  - `UnaryOperator<T>` : extends Function where the input type is the same of the return type
  - `BinaryOperator<T>` : extends Function with 2 parameters of T same type and return type T